Sustainability

 Overtime application system

 In July 2016, BIL introduced an overtime application system, which requires overtime work after 20:00 to be approved in advance, and basically prohibited overtime work after 22:00.
-In this way, the company has been striving to reduce long working hours.
+In this way and by improving operational efficiency, the company has been striving to reduce long working hours.

 Gradual lowering of the upper limit of non-statutory working hours in non-product sections